kyriemao/convdemo/README.md

 bash run_dense.sh # cqr-dense.
 It takes around 10 minues to load all of data (~38M passages).
 The size of embeddings is 110G.
 The index.add(embeddings) in faiss takes the majority of time cost.
 ```

-BTW, in this demo, we always perform first perform query rewriting because we need the rewrite to perform query clarification.
+BTW, in this demo, we alway first perform query rewriting because we need the rewrite to perform query clarification.